serverpod/relic/doc/site/README.md

-# Serverpod Cloud documentation website
+# Relic documentation website

-This is the code for Serverpod Clouds official documentation.
+This is the code for Relic's official documentation.
 You can view the updated documentation by choosing the _Next_ option in the top menu bar.

 ### Install